brenns10/brennan.io/resume.md

 Research
 ---------
-*Case Western Reserve University, May 2014 - Present*
+*Case Western Reserve University, May 2014 - September 2015*

-* Creating a tool that analyzes binary combinations of somatic mutations in cancer patients to discover relationships with various phenotypes.
+* Created a tool that analyzes binary combinations of somatic mutations in cancer patients to discover relationships with various phenotypes.
-* Using Python, Pandas, NumPy.
+* Used Python, Pandas, NumPy.
-* Applying knowledge of information theory, graph algorithms, and data visualization.
+* Applied knowledge of information theory, graph algorithms, and data visualization.

 <hr>